How to apply

-The discretionary bursary is allocated to students who need support to overcome financial barriers that might prevent them continuing in full time education.
+The discretionary bursary is allocated to students who need support to overcome financial barriers that might prevent them from continuing in full-time education.
 This bursary is for students whose families are in receipt of a qualifying benefit or who have been affected by a sudden, exceptional change in financial circumstances.

 Applications may be made at any time during the academic year, but as there is a limited amount of funding available for discretionary bursaries all such applications will be subject to the availability of funding at the time of application.

 For more information, including the eligibility criteria for the academic year 2018-19 and how to apply, please see the documents below